emdann/emdann.github.io/index.md

 description: My home page
 ---

-I work on computational methods to investigate mechanisms of gene regulation from single-cell genomics data.
+I work on computational and statistical methods to analyze multi-view genomics data.
+I am excited about new data types

-I am currently a PhD student in the Cellular Genetics programme at the Wellcome Sanger Institute and the University of Cambridge.
+I am currently a PhD student in the Cellular Genetics programme at the Wellcome Sanger Institute and the University of Cambridge, working between the groups of [Sarah Teichmann](http://www.teichlab.org/) and [John Marioni](https://www.ebi.ac.uk/research/marioni).
+My main projects:

+- understanding how cellular differentiation is driven by gradual shifts in gene expression programmes

 I'm all for writing reusable code and reproducible analyses.

 ---